MGC1

 MGC1 is a globular cluster in the constellation of Pisces.
-It lies about 65,000 light-years (about 200 kpc) away from the Andromeda Galaxy (M 31)'s galactic center.
+It lies about 650,000 light-years (about 200 kpc) away from the Andromeda Galaxy (M 31)'s galactic center.
 MGC1 is considered as one of the most isolated globular clusters in the Local Group.
-The radial velocity of MGC1 is close to the systematic velocity of M 31 and likely within its escape velocity, therefore the cluster is likely gravitationally bound to it.
+The radial velocity of MGC1 is close to the systemic velocity of M 31 and likely within its escape velocity, therefore the cluster is likely gravitationally bound to it.
 Its absolute magnitude is −8.5.